FlyingT/qr-code-generator-german/readme.md

 # Simple QR Code Generator - Translated to German

+Largely based on [this project from pjanczyk](https://github.com/pjanczyk/qr-code-generator), but with major changes and cleanup to get it to actually work.
+Deployment locally via docker is now working and SVGs now dont throw an error.
+Minor changes in the UI too.

 <img src="docs/screenshot.png" width="600"/>

 _**web**_ is a web application written in Spring and Kotlin.
 It uses Thymeleaf for server-side rendering.